Year 3

 At St Margaret's we are passionate about reading!
 We teach a daily reading session based on a Curriculum for Unity School’s Partnership (CUSP) text.

-This term, our core text is 'Leon and the Place Between' by Angela McAllister and 'Twas the Night Before Christmas' by Clement-Clarke Moore.
+This term, our core texts are 'Sam Wu is Not Afraid of the Dark' by Katie & Kevin Tsang and 'Operation Gadgetman!' by Malorie Blackman.
 The core texts are supplemented by a variety of additional texts, to support children developing their reading fluency and confidence across a range of text types.

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen learning.
-During the Autumn term Year 3 will be learning to write poetry, first person narratives, non-chronological reports, formal letters; perform poetry; and use dialogue through narratives.
+During the Spring term Year 3 will be learning to write in a third person narrative and produce a piece of advanced instructional writing.

 Maths

 At St Margaret's Primary Academy we adopt a Mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This half term we will be covering place value, length and perimeter, and addition and subtraction.
+This half term we will be continuing to develop our understanding of addition and subtraction, then we will move onto length and perimeter, finally finishing with multiplication and division.

 Children will have the opportunity to practice and develop their multiplication tables knowledge daily.

-This term we are focusing on our 2, 5 and 10 multiplication tables.
+This term we are focusing on our 3 and 4 times tables, whilst revisiting our 2s, 5s and 10s.

 Science